Tiffany Houghton

-Tiffany Crystal Houghton (born December 6, 1993) is an American singer-songwriter who is from and resides in Dallas.
+Tiffany Crystal Houghton (born December 6, 1993) is an American singer-songwriter.
 As a pop artist, she has released several singles.
 In 2014, she toured with the musical act MKTO.
 As a child and young teenager, Houghton lived in New York City, had some work in television and commercials, and was the alternate child actor and singer for the musical Annie.
 She was inspired by singer Kristin Chenoweth who visited her school.
 At seventeen, she moved to the country music city, Nashville, to gain experience, make connections, and work on her act.

 In 2018, Houghton released the single "Pretty Pretty" in advance of a promised new album.

-On March 23, 2019 Houghton married Adam Moffitt at the Dallas Texas Temple.
-The couple had their wedding reception at the Ritz Carlton in Dallas.

 Tiffany Houghton (EP)

 In 2012, Houghton released her first, self-titled, Ep, Tiffany Houghton.
 Houghton has since removed the county album from all streaming platforms.
 The Ep featured the songs, Only One, Hundred & One, Like He Treats Her, Different, If You Won't Hold Me, and Make Me Stay.